lana-z/reading-notes/README.md

 # reading-notes
-*This is my journal for my journey at Code Fellows.*
+*This is my learning journal for my journey at Code Fellows.*

 ## I'm Lana. 🤝